cuinjune/ar-peggiator/README.md

 All these features make the app perfectly suitable for live performance as well as a collaborative musical experience.

-The app was created with Node.js, Express, Three.js, WebXR, Socket.io, Pure Data, and Emscripten and it is open source on Github: https://github.com/cuinjune/ar-peggiator

 Here's the [Live Demo on Heroku](https://ar-peggiator.herokuapp.com/).

 <img src="QR.png" alt="QR Code" width="200"/>